 On July 16, 1950, more than 200,000 people packed into Maracanã stadium to watch the final.
 The match began promisingly enough for the home crowd, with Brazil attacking the Uruguayan goal with vigor.
 But the game’s momentum soon shifted—not due to a goal, but because of a fist.
 Though later downplayed by both parties as merely a “tap,” Uruguayan captain Obdulio Valera appeared to punch Brazilian defender Bigode in the game’s 28th minute, landing what seemed to be the first psychological blow of the match.

-Despite the earlier dustup Brazil scored first, when Brazilian striker Friaça fired one past Uruguayan goalkeeper, Roque Máspoli.
-Uruguay equalized in the 66th minute, when Juan Schiaffino fired past Brazilian goalkeeper.
+Despite the earlier dustup Brazil scored first, when striker Friaça fired one past Uruguayan goalkeeper, Roque Máspoli.
+Uruguay equalized in the 66th minute, when Juan Schiaffino fired past Brazilian goalkeeper Moacir Barbosa.
 Just 13 minutes later, Uruguay would take the lead on a goal by Alcides Ghiggia, draining the energy completely from the massive crowd.
 Gigghia said many years later: “Only three people have, with just one motion, silenced the Maracanã: Frank Sinatra, Pope John Paull II and me.”